Last Updated on February 26, 2022 by the staff of TheAllElectricLawn

 Removable Lithium-Ion Batteries

-When RYOBI and Cub Cadet introduced their respective zero turn mowers in 2019, they were very similar in specifications, except for the type of battery each manufacture choose for a power source.
+When RYOBI and Cub Cadet introduced their respective zero turn mowers in 2019, they were very similar in specifications, except for the type of battery each manufacturer choose for a power source.
 Cub Cadet went with a lithium-ion battery, and RYOBI went with sealed lead-acid batteries.

 Both batteries get the job done, but they aren’t removable.
 EGO and Greenworks Pro introduced two new zero turn mowers last year that have removable lithium-ion batteries that also power other tools in their respective battery powered outdoor power tool lines.